 You understand and agree that Google Voice is an enhanced call management application and that Google Voice isn't capable of placing or receiving emergency service calls.
 In addition, if you haven't set up a Google Voice number but you're using Google Voice to call a public-safety answering point (PSAP), then the PSAP see a generic number or the word 'unknown' on your caller ID and might not be able to call you back.

 Google's proprietary rights

 Google has the right not to provide calling or connections to any telephone numbers, at its sole discretion.
 Unserved numbers may include, but are not limited to certain geographical locations, special service numbers, satellite telephony services and other call-forwarding services.

 Depending on the Google Voice service that you sign up to, you may be required to pay fees in connection with the Services, as stated by Google.
-There may be additional fees, if you request a change in any Services.
-Depending upon the level of Service selected by you, there may be charges for calls to or from certain locations, including, without limitation, payphones and areas within extended calling zones.
+There may be additional fees if you request a change in any Services.
+Depending on the level of Service selected by you, there may be charges for calls to or from certain locations, including, without limitation, payphones and areas within extended calling zones.
 There may also be applicable charges for any special or enhanced services that you use.

 You may purchase prepaid credits to be used for Google Voice services.
 Google is under no obligation to offer any refunds or reimbursements for the purchase price of such prepayment.
 Usage of minutes is billed in one-minute increments.
 Prepaid credits are billed at the time of purchase.

 Unless prohibited by law, any outbound calling credit that you've purchased expires six months from the most recent date of use, and may not be transferred.

 Calling credit may be used for calls made using the Service.